spaceport-dev/port-echo/README.md

 ## Features
 - Basic structure and configuration for a Spaceport application
 - No assumptions about the application
-- Ready to launch, just add your own code.
+- Ready to launch, just add your own code

 ## Startup